 I love to can, freeze and preserve my summer garden vegetables.
 I am definitely no expert but I have been canning for several years and have learned a few things along the way.
 Whether you are looking for the best tips for canning tomatoes or want to make honeysuckle jelly, I’ve got some great tips and resources for you!
+I’ve done each of these things and don’t want you to make the same mistakes I’ve made over the past few years of canning summer vegetables.

 This post includes affiliate links.

-Tips for Canning your Summer Vegetables
+10 Mistakes to Avoid when Canning your Summer Vegetables

 Never immerse a glass jar with medium or cool liquid/syrup in the boiling water bath on the stove.
-Your jar will break and you will have a mess.
+Your jar will break and you will have a mess!

 Always boil your jelly mixture the full amount of time or you will get a runny syrup!
 You can reprocess the jelly if it doesn’t set up, but it is a pain and not as effective.